hughescr/mcp-proxy-processor/README.md

 MCP Proxy Processor **completely excludes** unwanted tools from your agent's context.
 The agent never sees them, never wastes tokens on them, and never gets confused by irrelevant options.

+#### Tools
 - **Curate tool sets**: Reduce 50 backend tools to 5 focused tools.
 Save thousands of context tokens per conversation.
 - **Rewrite verbose descriptions**: Transform 200-word descriptions into clear, concise 20-word summaries.
 - **Hide unnecessary parameters**: Remove rarely-used optional parameters from the agent-visible schema entirely.
 The agent sees only the 3 parameters that matter.
 - **Inject hidden parameters**: Add API keys, default values, and configuration as constants—agents never see or waste tokens on them.

+#### Resources (NEW!)
+- **Selective resource exposure**: Choose which files, APIs, or data sources to expose from backend servers
+- **URI template matching**: Use RFC 6570 templates to match multiple resource URIs with patterns
+- **Priority-based fallback**: Configure multiple servers for the same resource with automatic failover
+- **Conflict detection**: Identify overlapping resource patterns and resolve conflicts

+#### Prompts (NEW!)
+- **Prompt curation**: Select specific prompts from backend servers to expose to agents
+- **Argument pass-through**: Preserve prompt arguments and requirements from backend definitions
+- **Priority ordering**: Set fallback chains for prompts across multiple backend servers
+- **Deduplication**: Automatically handle duplicate prompt names with smart priority resolution

+#### Organization
-- **Organize by purpose**: Create different tool groups for different tasks (coding, research, financial analysis), each optimized for its specific workflow.
+- **Organize by purpose**: Create different groups for different tasks (coding, research, financial analysis), each optimized for its specific workflow.
 - **Improve agent performance**: Cleaner, smaller tool sets help agents make better decisions faster with less confusion.

 ## Example Use Case